dtekcth/data101/src/getting_started.md

 ### Schedule: TimeEdit

-You can find both programme and course schedules on [TimeEdit](https://cloud.timeedit.net/chalmers/web/public/).
+You can find both program and course schedules on [TimeEdit](https://cloud.timeedit.net/chalmers/web/public/).
 It is also possible to export the calendar to other calendar programs such as Google Calendar.

+### Canvas

+[Canvas](https://canla.portal.chalmers.se/canvaslogin/discovery.html?v=1) is the _learning management system_ at Chalmers.
+In simpler terms, it is where you will find course information, submit labs and so on.

 ## Ladok